Top 6 Coworking Podcasts for Everyday Listen (+ Audio Marketing Tips)

 As soon as your podcast is ready you need to get maximum exposure for it.
 I can suggest you make it available on popular distribution channels.

-This is a good question as nowadays people are overloaded by information.
+This is a good question as nowadays people are overloaded with information.
 Why should they want to take in some more of it?
 Because you offer audio content, which is a fun break from the monotonous written one.
 Moreover, podcasts are emotional and interactive, the speaker can convey the message in a memorable way.
-No article, e-book or guide is that engaging, except for inspirational reading like opinions of coworking industry leaders, maybe...

 Here is a killing fact for you: